Wallet delegated signature through webhooks

 Unauthorized

-You can receive an HTTP 401
+You can receive an HTTP 401 in the following cases:

 - Your API key doesn't have any current subscription